Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Not only is this colourful dish absolutely delicious, but it also comes together in only 15 minutes – so it’s perfect for those rushed weeknight dinners.
 The fritters are made with ricotta cheese, eggs, nutmeg, lemon, and parmesan, then shaped into discs and fried until crisp.

-Black olives, dried porcini mushrooms, garlic, basil, and chilli mean the tomato sauce is packed with flavour, and once it’s thickened, it’s poured over the crispy fritters.
-For pescatarians, there’s also the option to add anchovies for a rich, savoury taste – though the sauce is still flavoursome without them.
+Black olives, dried porcini mushrooms, garlic, basil, and chilli mean the tomato sauce is packed with flavour and, once it’s thickened, it’s poured over the crispy fritters.
+Pescatarians can also add anchovies for a richer taste.

 4. Sun-dried tomato cannellini bean salad